 One of the biggest and the most obvious reasons for the late or irregular period is because you are pregnant, i.e. if you have been sexually active.
-Apart from that, stress, change in diet patterns or exercise regimen can also be the major causes of alteration in period patterns.
+Apart from that it is important to have menstruation awareness regarding other reasons such as, stress, change in diet patterns or exercise regimen can also be the major causes of alteration in period patterns.

 FAQ#7: ‘I often feel fat during my period.
 Why is that so?’

 This is simply because right before and during the course of your period, your body tends to retain more water.
 This feeling of carrying extra weight also tends to make your breasts feel tender and appear larger in some cases.
 So, keep in mind that it is always normal to add a couple of pounds here and there right before and during your period.
 And yes, just avoid putting that extra dash of salt in your food, as salt tends to increase water retention.